 The public market investments are held in two separate portfolios each of which is managed by a professional investment counsellor selected to provide diversity of investment philosophy and style.
 Investments in each portfolio are made in accordance with the Foundation's investment policy as approved by the Board.
-The goal of the policy is to ensure that funds are maintained and grown while achieving maximum returns consistent with prudent investment.
+The goal of the policy is to ensure that funds are maintained and grown while achieving maximum returns consistent with prudent investment and values alignment.
 The investment policy includes guidelines regarding the minimum and maximum amount of equity holdings, foreign equity holdings and a maximum to be invested in any one related party or industry.

-The Foundation manages its portfolio investments based on its cash flow needs and with a view to optimizing its investment income within an appropriate level of risk.
+The Foundation manages its portfolio investments based on its cash flow needs and with a view to optimizing its investment income within an appropriate level of risk and in line with its values as an organization.